A note on gravity and fluid dynamic correspondence on a null hypersurface

 \section{Discussions}

-The curious relation found by Damour \cite{Damour:1979wya, PhysRevD.18.3598} in 1979 (i.e. \ref{DNSeqn}) tempted physicists to draw the analogy between fluid dynamics with the dynamics of the null surface.
-However, there are no other connections in support of the connection.
-Furthermore, the DNS equation is not exactly the same as the NS equation as we discussed earlier.
-Hence, it made physicists skeptical regarding the potential connection between fluid dynamics and the dynamics of the null surface.
+The curious relation found by Damour \cite{Damour:1979wya, PhysRevD.18.3598} (i.e. \ref{DNSeqn}) within null foliation formalism tempted physicists to draw the analogy between fluid dynamics with the dynamics of the null surface.
+However, the DNS equation is not exactly the same as the NS equation as we discussed earlier.
+Hence, it made physicists skeptical regarding the potential connection between fluid dynamics and the gravitational dynamics on the null surface.
 For example, Price and Throne do not connect Damour's result with the NS equation \cite{Price:1986yy}.
 Instead, they refer to it as the Hajicek equation.
 To resolve the difference between the DNS equation and NS equation, Padmanabhan \cite{Padmanabhan:2010rp} suggested a local inertial frame, in which case the DNS equation and NS equation become identical.
 However, there are no physical reasons for preferring such a frame.
 Furthermore, since there are no other relations that show the connection between fluid dynamics and the dynamics of the null surface, it was also not possible to examine whether the identifications of fluid parameters in DNS equations are consistent.
 In addition, the quantity that might play the role of EMT in null hydrodynamics was also unknown.